Justinh22/TowerOfValentereth/README.md

         your normal damage.
     ACC: Accuracy.
 Your chance of hitting an enemy.
 When striking in combat, this minus the DDG of the enemy will determine your percent chance of hitting.
     DDG: Dodge.
 Your chance of dodging enemy attacks.
 When being attacked in combat, the enemy's ACC minus this will determine if you are hit.
+	LCK: Luck.
+Your chance of activating a ring's effect, in addition to its default activation rate.
+Each luck is treated as an additional 1% chance.
     AMP: Magical Amplifier.
 Your percent bonus to magical abilities.
 Your attack and healing spells will be boosted by this percent of their original amount.
         This stat is increased by wielding magical weapons or staves.
     MPG: Mana Point Gain.
 The number of MP you regain during each round of combat.
 This stat is increased by wearing Arcanist Armor or robes.